SharathPROG/Matplotlib/README.md

 data = {'New England States': ['ME', 'VT', 'NH', 'MA', 'CT', 'RI'], 'Rank': [3, 4, 5, 2, 6, 1]}
 pd.DataFrame.from_dict(data)
 ```

 Either method, we've created a simple dataframe where column one is the abrievations for the six New England, and column two is my own personal rankings for each state (1 being the best, 6 the worst) (full disclosure: I'm from Connecticut).
+Your output should look like this:

 You may notice the output to the left is a column of numbers 1 - 6.
 This is the index.